Quote of The Day

 we did Monday for "The Express" .

+When the film crew arrived they seemed thrilled with all the creative eye candy.
 It brought back memories when I first visited the house during an artist tour.

 I was so excited to meet another individual as passionate about color as I am.